tkosciol/tkosciol.github.io/associate_sonata.md

 ## The role
 Your role is going to be to develop the machine learning algorithms to predict the microbiome composition over time and upon perturbation.
 You are going to work closely with a PhD student who is going to curate and analyse the metagenomic microbiome data.

-As a part of your position you are also going to be expected to contribute to the computational expertise within the group and to be proactive in solving other bioinformatic research tasks.
+As a part of your position you are also going to be expected to contribute to the machine learning expertise within the group and other projects and to be proactive in solving other bioinformatic research tasks.
+As such, **computational and machine learning experience is necessary, but biological knowledge is not required!**

 The position will be funded by [National Science Centre](https://www.ncn.gov.pl/?language=en) SONATA 15 project.